h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 > The Reserved-1 field is one octet.
 It MUST be set to zero for all packets.
 >
 > This field was previously called "Identifier" in RADIUS.
 It is now unused, as the Token field replaces it as the way to identify and requests, and to associate responses with requests.
-The Reserved-1 field MUST be ignoored when receiving a packet.
+The Reserved-1 field MUST be ignored when receiving a packet.

 Length